xwiki-contrib/macro-hpqc/README.md

 # macro-hpqc
-Xwiki HPQC Macro
+HPQC Macro for XWiki
-Descrption: to be done soon
+Description: Displays issues from a HP Quality Center instance